 Check the following Bentley Library research guides for information and examples of how to cite your sources.

-RefWorks (for students) and EndNote (for PhD candidates & faculty) are tools for creating bibliographies and formatting research papers in the citation style of your choice (eg. APA, MLA).
-They also allow you to easily organize and keep track of your references.
-Check our RefWorks & EndNote Guide
+EndNote is a tool for creating bibliographies and formatting research papers in the citation style of your choice (eg. APA, MLA).
+It also allows you to easily organize and keep track of your references.
+Check our EndNote Guide

 Additionally, many of our library databases such as Proquest and Ebsco will generate a citation or a list of citations during your search session.
 Just look for the "cite this" or "cite this article" options when viewing a single citation or a list of marked citations.